 What is your True Hourly Rate?

-This is the first question I ask when working with small business owners and specially single person businesses.
+This is the first question I ask when working with small business owners and especially single person businesses.

 Most common answers I get are something like this:

-Are you working 40hrs ( full time) a week, every week at that rate?
-I did not think so.
+Are you working 40hrs a week every week at that rate?
+No – I didn’t think so.

 Trust me you have one, irrespective of what you sell.

-And sometimes I get detailed answer based on Real Hourly Rate.
+Sometimes I get a detailed answer based on Real Hourly Rate.

-Not quite really.
-See ‘Further Reading’ section at the end of this post.
+Only not quite “really”… (See the “Further Reading” section at the end of this post.)

-Unless you are pursuing a hobby, not a business, it is imperative you find a good solid answer to this question.
+Unless you are pursuing a hobby, and not a business, it is imperative that you find a good solid answer to this question.

 First, what is True Hourly Rate?

-And, how does one go about computing True Hourly Rate?
+And how does one calculate their True Hourly Rate?

-- First find out what you love to do in your business, is it selling, coaching, public speaking?
+- First, find out what you love to do in your business – is it selling, coaching, public speaking, something else?
 Something that you are willing to do day after day.

-- Now take that yearly salary and divide by 2000, that is your True Hourly Rate.
+- Now take that yearly salary and divide it by 2000 – that is your True Hourly Rate.

-Example: If this yearly salary is $100K then your hourly rate will be Yearly Salary divided by 2K, so in this case it will $50 an hour.
+For example: If this ideal yearly salary is $100k then your True Hourly Rate will be that divided by 2K, which in this case would equal $50 an hour.